conwetlab/ckanext-datarequests/README.md

 Here you have a brief description of all the implemented actions:

 #### `datarequest_create(context, data_dict)`
-Action to create a new dara request.
-The function checks the access rights of the user before creating the data request.
+Action to create a new data request.
+This function checks the access rights of the user before creating the data request.
 If the user is not allowed, a `NotAuthorized` exception will be risen.

 In addition, you should note that the parameters will be checked and an exception (`ValidationError`) will be risen if some of these parameters are not valid.